 Note: we’ve chosen to treat mentions of a country’s leader or dictator as equivalent to mentions of the country itself.
 We find these are often used interchangeably and that the implication is the same.

 A popular prediction is that Britain will go the way of Greece.
 Europe’s now-proverbial basket case is a popular comparison due to the case of Kostas Vaxevanis, a journalist who was arrested for publishing a list of potential tax evaders passed to his government by French finance minister Christine Lagarde.

 In The Sun, former political editor Trevor Kavanagh warned that “regulating press would bring Greek tragedy to Britain”

 .
 In the Daily Mail, Richard Littlejohn said of Vaxevanis’ case: “don’t kid yourself it couldn’t happen here”

 .
 And Dominic Sandbrook’s lengthy piece in the same paper brackets Leveson with other evidence of a ‘New Dark Age’.

 If we introduce “statutory regulation”, Sandbrook writes, Vaxevanis’ case “would become disturbingly familiar”.

 Touring the Dictators

-In the Mirror, Alan Johnson urged the government not to respond to the Leveson report by “doing anything North Korean”.
-For Spectator Fraser Nelson, meanwhile, (who we responded to at the weekend) Bahrain was the touchstone of choice.
+In the Mirror, Alan Johnson urged the government not to respond to the Leveson report by “doing anything North Korean”

 The Holy Trinity